-- 2. What is the issued capital of the Tenderer's Company: \$..... - 3.
-Net asset value of the Tenderer's Company: \$..... - 4.
-To assist in the evaluation of your financial capability please attach copies of audited profit and loss accounts, balance sheets and statement of cash flows for the last two financial years, as certified by a public accountant. - 5.
-What percentage of the Tenderer's South Australian business does this tender represent in terms of turnover?
+1. Banker's Name: Address: 2.
+What is the issued capital of the Tenderer's Company: \$ 3.
+Net asset value of the Tenderer's Company: \$ 4.
+To assist in the evaluation of your financial capability pleas profit and loss accounts, balance sheets and statement of financial years, as certified by a public accountant. • 5.
+What percentage of the Tenderer's South Australian be represent in terms of turnover? usiness does this tender 0/